Statement

 by Simon Constantine

 Lush Breath Of God is an Eau de Parfum launched in 2010, created by Simon Constantine.
-The fragrance settles into a heart of Neroli, Vetiver, Grapefruit, and Melon.
+Breath Of God settles into a heart of Lemon, Grapefruit, Neroli, and Cedar.
+Lush's Breath Of God carries a Statement verdict, a woody-led wear.

 This one is a true love-it-or-hate-it kind of scent - seriously divisive, but those who love it, absolutely adore it.
 It's a challenging wear with an intense opening, but the deep, meditative drydown makes it a cult classic for the unconventional.